ldynia/workshop-github-fundamentals/README.md

 <details>
   <summary>Context</summary>

-  #### What is GitHub Actions?
+  #### What are GitHub Actions?

   GitHub Actions is a tool that allows you to automate tasks within your software development life cycle.
-GitHub Actions are event-driven, which means that commands that you want to execute run after occurrence of a specified event.
+GitHub Actions are event-driven, which means that commands that you want to execute run after the occurrence of a specified event.

-  #### Why to use GitHub Actions?
+  #### Why use GitHub Actions?

-  GitHub Actions allows you to adopt backbone of DevOps methodology such CI/CD.
+  GitHub Actions allows you to adopt the backbone of DevOps methodology, such as CI/CD.

-  #### Explenation
+  #### Explanation

-  - **Continuous Integration** goal is to enable automated way to build, package, and test applications.
+  - **Continuous Integration** goal is to enable an automated way to build, package, and test applications.
-  - **Continuous Delivery** goal is to automate the delivery of applications to given environment (test or production) via manual release.
+  - **Continuous Delivery** goal is to automate the delivery of applications to a given environment (test or production) via manual release.
-  - **Continuous Deployment** goal is to automated release of code to a production environment.
+  - **Continuous Deployment** The goal is to automate code release in a production environment.

   #### Books